bogdan-d/XeniaOS/README.md

 </div>

 This is an opinionated gaming-oriented bootc image, an "immutable" linux-based operating system.
-Featuring the CachyOS kernel optimizations, a tiling window manager, [Xenia the fox](https://xenia.efi.pages.gay/) in theming, and various other software tweaks and flatpaks that suit my, Xenia Meraki, tastes.
+Featuring the CachyOS kernel optimizations, a tiling window manager, [Xenia the fox](https://xenia.efi.pages.gay/) in theming, and various other software tweaks and flatpaks that suit my tastes and aesthetics.
 Its emphasis is on gaming performance on bootc at most any other cost.
+It is at least slightly experimental and pioneering new ground with the newness of Arch Bootc vs the well-trod ground of Fedora Bootc.

 It can be used by first installing [Bluefin](https://projectbluefin.io/) (or any related Bootc image) and rebasing with command: